mimifuwacc/rsc-boundary-marker/README.md

 # RSC Boundary Marker

-Visualize the boundary between RSC (React Server Components) and Client Components in your React codebase.
+Visualize the `'use client'` boundary in your React codebase from the caller's side.

 ## Features

-- **Automatic Detection**: Automatically identifies Client Component imports in your React components
+- **Automatic Detection**: Automatically identifies Components with `'use client'` impoted and rendered in your React components
-- **Visual Markers**: Shows clear visual indicators (`Client Component`) next to Client Components
+- **Visual Markers**: Shows clear visual indicators (`Client Component`) next to the Components with `'use client'`.

 ## How It Works

-The extension scans your React files and marks any usage of Client Components (files with `"use client"` directive) with a visual indicator.
+The extension scans your React files and marks any usage of Components with `"use client"` directive, and mark them with a visual indicator.

 ```jsx
 // File with "use client" directive